elugens/hello-javascript/docs/general-javascript-questions/data-types/array-methods.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The find method accepts a callback function on elements in an array where the item is the element index, and the array is the array itself.
-If it returns true, the search gets stopped, and the item gets returned.
-If nothing gets found, undefined gets returned.</div><br />
+If it returns true, the search stops, and the item returns.
+If nothing gets found, undefined returns.</div><br />
   <div><strong>Technical Response:</strong> The find method accepts a callback function on elements in an array where the item is the element index, and the array is the array itself.
-If it returns true, the search gets stopped, and the item gets returned.
-If nothing gets found, undefined gets returned.
+If it returns true, the search stops, and the item returns.
+If nothing gets found, undefined returns.
 It's good to keep in mind that index 0 is interpreted as a Falsy value in conditional statement checks on the find method.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />

-<strong>Syntax: </strong> arr.find(callback(element[, index[, array]])[, thisArg]);<br /><br />
+<strong>Syntax: </strong> arr.find[callback(element[, index[, array]]](, thisArg));<br /><br />

   <div></div>